banwarp/benton_epi/syndSurveillanceReadme.md

 ### syndExact
 This is the base function in syndSurveillance.
 All other functions use it in some way.
-`syndExact(n,k,x,prev,sensitivity)` computes the probability of observing `x` cases of disease, given a population `n`, a sample size `k`, and a population prevalence (count, not proportion) `prev`. `syndExact` uses a combinatorial counting method to calculate exact probabilities.
-However, because populations and sample sizes can be very large, using the built-in `choose(n,k)` function can lead to `Inf`.
+`syndExact(n,k,x,prev,sensitivity)` computes the probability of detecting `x` cases of disease, given a population `n`, a sample size `k`, and a population prevalence (count, not proportion) `prev`. `syndExact` uses a combinatorial counting method to calculate exact probabilities.
+However, because populations and sample sizes can be very large, using the built-in `choose(m,n)` function can lead to `Inf`.
 Therefore `syndExact` uses a "log and sum" approach to the combinatorial counting instead of the factorial approach normally used in combinatorics.
 Furthermore, when `syndExact` is used for testing or for the probability of infection, `sensitivity` can be used to represent the sensitivity of the test or the likelihood of infection based on contact.

 ##### Combinatorial method used in `syndExact`
+First we treat the case where `sensitivity = 1`.

 Given a population `n` and a sample size `k`, there are `choose(n,k)` possible samples.
 Of these samples, we want just those that include exactly `x` cases of disease.
 This number depends on the prevalence `prev` in the population.
 Specifically:

 There are `choose(prev,x)` ways to select exactly `x` cases from the total cases in the population.
 These fill out the first `x` spots in the sample of size `k`.
 Then there are `choose(n-prev,k-x)` ways to select the remaining `k-x` spots from among the non-infected in the population.
 Therefore, the number of samples of size `k` with exactly `x` cases is given by: